 MH Build Photopolymer 3D Printing Resin is the go-to quality photopolymer material that specializes in providing amazing fine details for its low price-breaking cost.
-Using a non-toxic, epoxy-free resin formula stored in a pouch engineered to empty out every last drop in its container, MH Build Resin is designed for makers who produce D&D figurines, educational anatomical models, early concepts of industrial projects, and more without breaking the bank.
+Using an epoxy-free resin formula stored in a pouch engineered to empty out every last drop in its container, MH Build Resin is designed for makers who produce D&D figurines, educational anatomical models, early concepts of industrial projects, and more without breaking the bank.
 Staying within budget without sacrificing reliability with resin has never been easier.
 Produced in Orange County, California, MH Build Photopolymer 3D Printing Resin innovates the fine balance between quality, price, and color selection to offer makers an affordable, top tier option in the resin market.
 Beginners can learn a new method of additive manufacturing and experts can produce beautiful initial prototypes starting at just the low cost of $16.99 for 500g and $27.99 for 1kg.

 Photopolymer resin is a light-sensitive polymer that solidifies from a liquid to a solid when exposed to ultraviolet light—a process known as photopolymerization.
 Photopolymer is composed of monomers and oligomers (short chains of molecules), which are what form the resin’s liquid state until it is hit with UV light.
 The energy from UV light (typically in the form of either a beam or projection) is enough to cause the ends of the monomers and oligomers to react with each other and combine to form long polymer chains that eventually become the solid plastic layers of a photopolymer resin 3D print.
 These prints are generated using stereolithography (SLA), a form of additive manufacturing technology that utilizes photopolymerization using one of the following light sources: Laser, LCD (also called masked SLA [MSLA]), or Digital Light Processing (DLP).